tdulcet/Table-and-Graph-Libs/README.md

 Default value: `NULL`

-The title is word wraped based on the current width of the terminal, using [this](https://gist.github.com/tdulcet/819821ca69501822ad3f84a060c640a0) solution.
+The title is word wrapped based on the current width of the terminal, using [this](https://gist.github.com/tdulcet/819821ca69501822ad3f84a060c640a0) solution.
 Handles newlines, tabs and [Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters).

 #### Border style